Need some advice about how to talk to your kids about drugs if you’ve used drugs?

 Here’s what you could say… “I tried drugs because some kids I knew were experimenting, and I thought I needed to try drugs to fit in, it took me a while to discover that’s never a very good reason to do anything.
 Do you ever feel pressured like that?”

 Or this… “Everyone makes mistakes and trying drugs was a mistake I made.
 It made me do some dumb things.
 And it’s hard to look back and see that I got anything good out of the experience.
 I love you too much to watch you repeat bad decisions I made.”

 Or this… “My experience with drugs is no guarantee that yours would be the same.
 Drugs affect everyone differently.
 So I wanted to share my experiences with you because even if drugs didn’t ruin my life, I’ve seen them ruin other people’s lives.
 And God forbid you should be one of those people.”

-Don't just talk - Listen Actively!
+Don’t just talk – Listen Actively!
 You can anticipate that your child’s first reaction when you raise the subject of drugs will be to be quiet.
 So do your darnedest to make it a two-way conversation.
-Ask what they think.
-Ask if it’s a subject their friends talk about.
-Ask what they think of celebrities who use drugs.
-Keep asking questions... and actively listen to their answers.
+Ask them questions like: “What do you think?”
+“Is it something that your friends talk about?”
+“What do you think about celebrities who use drugs.”
+Keep asking questions and actively listen to their answers.

 Stay calm.
 Whatever happens, try not to raise your voice.
 If you do lose your temper, try to catch yourself.
 It’s okay to admit that these conversations aren’t easy for you, either.
 If things aren’t going so well, suggest talking about it again another time. (“I didn’t mean to surprise you or make you feel awkward.
 Let’s talk again in a day or two.”)